-Then, Nathan’s mom gives Sophia the kind of hug that nearly brings tears to her eyes.
+Then, Nathan’s mum gives Sophia the kind of hug that nearly brings tears to her eyes.
 It looks like the first time the budding fashion mogul has received any maternal love in years.
-That’s when we realize Sophia is still haunted by demons from her childhood.
-She doesn’t act like a monster because she’s a natural "Garbage Person" as she’s called later in Girlboss; she’s thick-skinned because she still feels abandoned.
+That’s when we realise Sophia is still haunted by demons from her childhood.
+She doesn’t act like a monster because she’s a natural “Garbage Person,” as she’s called later in Girlboss; she’s thick-skinned because she still feels abandoned.

 This plot point becomes even more obvious when Sophia goes nuclear and tells her best friend Annie (Ellie Reed) she’s essentially done nothing to make Nasty Girl the nascent success it is.
 Of course that’s a lie — Annie does all the hair and makeup for the eBay photos and essentially manages the business — but our resident narcissistic girlboss can’t see that.
 Sophia was deserted once by someone she loves, so she’s convinced herself she doesn’t need anyone else, that she's a one woman army.
 Again, this is totally incorrect.

 The only way Girlboss is able to start reversing Sophia’s most self-destructive tendencies is to go right to the source.
-For the Christmas episode, "Garbage Person," Sophia eventually tracks down her mom Kathleen (Alice Ripley), who’s a down-on-her-luck aging actress.
-Despite the mother-daughter pair’s longtime emotional and physical distance, they have the same scream-first, apologize-never attitude.
-While Sophia has been celebrating this behavior for the entirety of the series, her mom acts as a Ghost Of Christmas Future, revealing the sad, lonely life her daughter could have if she doesn’t get her act together.
+For the Christmas episode, “Garbage Person,” Sophia eventually tracks down her mum Kathleen (Alice Ripley), who’s a down-on-her-luck ageing actress.
+Despite the mother-daughter pair’s longtime emotional and physical distance, they have the same scream-first, apologise-never attitude.
+While Sophia has been celebrating this behaviour for the entirety of the series, her mum acts as a Ghost Of Christmas Future, revealing the sad, lonely life her daughter could have if she doesn’t get her act together.
 It’s no surprise Kathleen’s troupe is performing A Christmas Carol.